 Step 5 – Baking Soda and Vinegar

 Make this homemade drain-cleaning solution if the plunger doesn’t get the rest of your clog removed.
-Pour some dry baking soda down the drain, followed by a liberal amount of vinegar.
-This mixture will create a safe drain cleaning solution that can help break apart clogs and obstructions.
+First, pour some dry baking soda down the drain, followed by a liberal amount of vinegar.
+This mixture will create a safe drain cleaning solution to help break apart clogs and obstructions.

 Please note that while baking soda and vinegar are safe to put down the drain, you should avoid using over-the-counter drain cleaning chemicals.
 Chemical drain cleaners always cause more harm than good.